 Accelerated Bachelor’s to Master’s (ABM) Program

-The Department of Communication & Journalism offers an accelerated pathway to the Master’s degree, which allows students from each of our five undergraduate degrees (BA-COMM, BS-COMM, BA-TCMS, BS-TCMS, BA-USLA-JRN) to graduate with their Bachelor’s degree and a Master’s degree in Communication in five or fewer years.
+The Department of Communication & Journalism offers an accelerated pathway to the Master’s degree, which allows students from each of our five undergraduate degrees (BA-COMM, BS-COMM, BA-TCMS, BS-TCMS, BA-USLA-JRN) to graduate simultaneously* with their Bachelor’s degree and a Master’s degree in Communication in five or fewer years.
 Students accepted into this program have the opportunity to take advanced coursework in Communication to develop content expertise and will work to curate portfolio pieces to demonstrate their skills for the job market.
 With small seminar-style graduate classes, ABM students will build deeper relationships with faculty and benefit from close mentorship from their professors and advanced graduate students.

 The ABM consists of one “hybrid” year, during which students complete their undergraduate coursework and transition into the graduate program, and one year focused exclusively on graduate coursework.
 During the fall semester of their hybrid year, ABM students take a zero-credit hour professionalization course, COMM 681: Transitioning to Graduate School, and a three-credit hour foundations course (COMM 601), which will introduce them to all of the graduate faculty in the department and help students to orient to the full range of graduate offerings in this program.